DevOpsAutomationLabs/ELM_Velocity/docs/demo1/index.md

 ## DevOps Velocity Overview

 ## Business Scenarios covered by this demonstration:
-### Business Scenario 1 - Visualize and Optimize the flow of work to improve team productivity
+### * Visualize and Optimize the flow of work to improve team productivity
-### Business Scenario 2 - Eliminate guess work and use data to make better investment decision for process improvement
+### * Eliminate guess work and use data to make better investment decision for process improvement

 ## Business Scenario 1 - Visualize and Optimize the flow of work to improve team productivity.